python/cpython/Doc/library/asyncio-task.rst

    IO operations.

-   Use the high-level :func:`asyncio.create_task` function to create Tasks, or low-level :meth:`loop.create_task` or :func:`ensure_future` functions.
-Manually instantiating Task objects is discouraged.
+   Use the high-level :func:`asyncio.create_task` function to create Tasks, or the low-level :meth:`loop.create_task` or :func:`ensure_future` functions.
+Manual instantiation of Tasks is discouraged.

    To cancel a running Task use the :meth:`cancel` method.
 Calling it will cause the Task to throw a :exc:`CancelledError` exception into